ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 -------------------------------------------------

 [Lasso or elastic net regularization for generalized linear model regression](https://en.wikipedia.org/wiki/Elastic_net_regularization) are based on linear regression models and is useful when we have feature correlation in our model.

+This model classified 13 out of 23 cases correctly.

 ``` r
 set.seed(27)